Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Concluding remarks

 \section{Concluding remarks}

-Let $X$ be an algebraically presented blue scheme.
-Then the functors $\cF(X)$ and $\Hom(\Spec(\blanc),X)$ from $\bp$ to sets are not isomorphic, basically, because they are sheaves on different sites.
-Let $\Gamma\bp^\alg$ be the full subcategory of $\bp$ whose objects are global blueprints $B$ such that $\Spec B$ is algebraically presented.
-Then Theorem \ref{thm: comparison theorem} implies that the restrictions of $\cF(X)$ and $\Hom(\Spec(\blanc),X)$ to functors from $\Gamma\bp^\alg$ to sets are isomorphic.

-The functors $\cF$ and $\cG$ restrict to mutual inverse equivalences between usual schemes and schemes relative to abelian groups.
-The restriction of $\cF$ to schemes is nothing else than assigning the functor of points $\Hom(\Spec(\blanc),X)$ (evaluated on rings) to a scheme $X$, cf.\ Demazure and Gabriel's book \cite{Demazure-Gabriel70}.

-Similarly, the functors $\cF$ and $\cG$ restrict to mutual inverse equivalences between monoi\-dal schemes and schemes relative to pointed sets.
-Also in this case, $\cF$ associates with a monoidal scheme its functor of points (restricted to monoids).
-Up to the technical variance of the base point, this is Vezzani's result in \cite{Vezzani12}.
-I expect that Vezzani's method's transfer without problems to the case of pointed sets, and I expect also that the methods of this text extend to the setting of general blueprints, which include commutative monoids (without a fixed zero).
+The functors $\cF$ and $\cG$ restrict to mutual inverse equivalences between monoi\-dal schemes and schemes relative to the category of pointed sets, which is, up to the technical variance of the base point, Vezzani's main result in \cite{Vezzani12}.

-While the functor $\cG$ is an extension of the dual $\Gamma^\op:\bp^\op\to\Gamma\bp$ of the globalization functor $\Gamma:\bp\to\Gamma\bp$, which maps affine relative schemes to affine blue schemes, the functor $\cF$ does not restrict to a functor from affine blue schemes to affine relative schemes.
-In fact, I am not aware of a meaningful way to extend the dual $\iota^\op$ of the inclusion functor $\iota:\Gamma\bp\to\bp$ to a functor from blue schemes to relative schemes.

-The functors $(\blanc)^+$ from blueprints to semirings and $(\blanc)^+_\Z$ from blueprints to rings extend to functors on blue schemes as well as functors on relative schemes, which we denote by the same symbols $(\blanc)^+$ and $(\blanc)^+_\Z$, respectively.
-Since $\cG$ is independent from the chosen affine presentation, $\cG$ commutes with both $(\blanc)^+$ and $(\blanc)^+_\Z$.
-Since every affine presentation of a scheme is an algebraic presentation, $\cF$ commutes with $(\blanc)^+_\Z$.